Skip to content

 There are three types of AF:

-• Persistent AF - episodes last longer than a week at a time.
+• Persistent AF: episodes last longer than a week.

-• Long-standing persistent or permanent AF - ongoing for longer than a year.
+• Long-standing persistent or permanent AF: ongoing for more than a year.

 • Managing stress levels